jmanitz/code-snippets/README.md

 * CAMIS = Comparing Analysis Method Implementations in Software
 * Replication of analysis methods in different software and to identify the fundamental sources of discrepant results between software.
 * See outputs: psiaims.github.io/CAMIS/

+## Soil Testing Capstone

+* Build a dashboard for soil tests outputs

 ## Ocean Capstone

 * Analysis ocean acoustics data from Peru